ane/ebi/doc/core.rst

         Age int
     }

 Entities are completely invisible to the outside layers.
-Not any thing but the interactors know about them.
+Nothing but the interactors know about them.
 Entities contain business logic, e.g., a ``Gopher`` entity can modify itself or contain functions related to it, but the distinction between entities and interactors is the